okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 ### Standard Role Assignment steps
 Perform standard role assignment in two steps:

-1. Assign a Role to a User or Group.
-At this point, the admin has the supported privileges of the Role over all resources across organization.
+1. Assign a role to a user or group.
+At this point, the admin has the supported privileges of the role over all resources across organization.
-2. (Optional) If the Role supports targets, use one of the [target operations](/docs/reference/api/roles/#role-target-operations) to indicate which specific resource the admin can manage.
+2. (Optional) If the role supports targets, use one of the [target operations](/docs/reference/api/roles/#role-target-operations) to indicate which specific resource the admin can manage.

-Note that the entities involved in standard Role assignment are:
+Note that the entities involved in standard role assignment are:

-* A Role: Identified either by type or ID returned from the [listing API](/docs/reference/api/roles/#list-roles)
+* A role: Identified either by type or ID returned from the [listing API](/docs/reference/api/roles/#list-roles)
-* A principal: Either a Group or a User
+* A principal: Either a group or a user
-* (Optional) A resource: When using [target operations](/docs/reference/api/roles/#role-target-operations) this can be either an App or a Group
+* (Optional) A resource: When using [target operations](/docs/reference/api/roles/#role-target-operations) this can be either an App or a group

-## Custom Role assignment
+## Custom role assignment

-Custom Roles can be built by piecing [Permissions](/docs/reference/api/roles/#permission-types) together.
-After a Custom Role is built, you can use its `id` or `label` to assign to admins.
+Custom roles can be built by piecing [Permissions](/docs/reference/api/roles/#permission-types) together.
+After a custom role is built, you can use its `id` or `label` to assign to admins.
 The process is:

-1. Build a Custom Role.
+1. Build a custom role.
 2. Build a set of resources.
-3. Bind the admin with the Role from step one that targets the Resource Set from step two.
+3. Bind the admin with the role from step one that targets the resource set from step two.

-An assignment of a Role to an admin is called a [Binding](/docs/reference/api/roles/#binding-object).
-Conceptually, a Binding is identified by a unique ID, and represents a single unique combination of principal, Resource Set, and Custom Role.
-A given Resource Set can have multiple Bindings that allow for different combinations of principals and Roles as necessary to grant permission to the encompassing resource.
+An assignment of a role to an admin is called a [Binding](/docs/reference/api/roles/#binding-object).
+Conceptually, a Binding is identified by a unique ID, and represents a single unique combination of principal, resource set, and custom role.
+A given resource set can have multiple Bindings that allow for different combinations of principals and roles as necessary to grant permission to the encompassing resource.

-Therefore, when dealing with Custom Roles, these three entities always exist:
+Therefore, when dealing with custom roles, these three entities always exist:

-* A Role: Identified by its `label` or `id`
+* A role: Identified by its `label` or `id`
-* A principal: Either a Group or a User - known as a Member of the Binding
+* A principal: Either a group or a user - known as a Member of the Binding
-* A Resource Set: Identified by its `id`
+* A resource set: Identified by its `id`

-### Custom Role Assignment for IAM-based Standard Roles
+### Custom role Assignment for IAM-based standard roles
 <ApiLifecycle access="ea" />
-When using IAM-based Standard Roles the same concepts as Custom Roles apply with the following distinctions:
+When using IAM-based standard roles the same concepts as custom roles apply with the following distinctions:
-1. IAM-based standard roles can only be used with predefined Resource Sets.
+1. IAM-based standard roles can only be used with predefined resource sets.
-2. For both IAM-based Standard Roles and Resource Sets, there is a predefined constant `id`.
-This `id` is always the `type` of the Role or Resource Set.
+2. For both IAM-based standard roles and resource sets, there is a predefined constant `id`.
+This `id` is always the `type` of the role or resource set.

 | Role id (type)                                          | Applicable Resource Set id (type)    |
 | :------------------------------------------------------ | :----------------------------------- |
 | `ACCESS_CERTIFICATIONS_ADMIN` <ApiLifecycle access="ea" /> | `ACCESS_CERTIFICATIONS_IAM_POLICY` |
 | `ACCESS_REQUESTS_ADMIN`       <ApiLifecycle access="ea" /> | `ACCESS_REQUESTS_IAM_POLICY`       |

-### Resource Sets
+### Resource sets

-A Resource Set is simply a collection of resources.
+A resource set is simply a collection of resources.
 There are two types of resource identifiers.
 Resources can either be identified by an Okta Resource Name (ORN) or by a REST URL format.

 #### Okta Resource Name (ORN)